sanions/bookbans/README.md

 # bookbans

+**Unsupervised notes:** Started with all with all of the school districts in the US.
+Then created a binary varible for book bans and marked the districts that practiced it.

+Merged in LEAID to county and then county to political leaning.
+This gives us school district to political leaning.
+Lastly, I merged in academic success as another predictor.

 **Top 10 books**
 Kobabe, Maia        Gender Queer: A Memoir                             56
 Johnson, George M.  All Boys Aren't Blue                               38